If you can’t find what you’re looking for here, just email The Philly Contraption Contest at email@example.com.

 What happens if we don’t finish our machine in time for the contest?

 That is an excellent question.
 Building a Rube Goldberg machine is no easy task.
 It requires dedication, commitment, perseverance, hard work and a lot of other things.
 Last time we threw a Rube Goldberg machine contest, we had a significant number of teams register and then pull out at the last minute.
 It was a REAL bummer.
 You should know that by registering, you are taking up a slot that could be used by another group of children, as the space is very limited.
 If you’re going to register, please come up with a schedule for building and testing and stick to it.
-And if you do need to cancel, please do so as early as possible — not the week of the event.

 Also, keep this in mind: Your machine doesn’t have to complete the task in order to participate.
 It’s not about completing the task so much as it is about trying to do so in the most absurd and complicated way possible.
+We have had teams with incomplete machines show up and have fun.

 Can I just let my mom or teacher build the machine?